 Protecting Your Home with Title Insurance

-You pay the title company a single premium which includes the cost of verifying clear title and covers you in case some fault is later discovered in the title.
+You pay the title insurance company a single premium which includes the cost of verifying clear title and covers you in case some fault is later discovered in the title.

 At Foxfield Financial, we answer questions about this process every day.
 Call us at 7205988300.